better-internet/radworks-docs/docs/understanding-radicle/faq.md

 project from your local machine, thus limiting the number of peers who can find and replicate your project.
 You can not delete a project from another peer's local machine, as they retain control over their local data.

-## Why am I only connected to one peer?
-By default, the Upstream client is conecting to a seed node operated by Radicle.
-While we support [epidemic broadcast][eb] to find and connect to other peers, we don't have support for [hole punching][hp] just yet, which will prevent a stable conenction between two computers.

 ## I ran into a issue, where can I report it?
 Please reach out to us in our [#support channel][sc], or submit an issue on our